barbaravieira-tomtom/spring-boot-react-demo-app/README.md

 1. Package the application: `mvn spring-boot:build-image`
 2. Build the docker image: `docker build -t spring-boot-react-demo-app .`
 3. Run the container: `docker run -p 8080:8080 -t spring-boot-react-demo-app`

+**Pre-requisite**
+You need to install `mvnw` before running docker to build the image `mvn -N io.takari:maven:wrapper`
+Information about the Maven Wrapper can be found [here](https://www.baeldung.com/maven-wrapper).

 # 3. Run applications in the local machine